Anbeeld/ACAI/docs/analysis.md

 Evidence:

-- ship production is effectively corvette-or-battleship only
+- ship production is corvette-or-battleship only
 - destroyer/cruiser production branches are commented out
 - many section and component alternatives are suppressed